MissingDeadlines/iolite/iolite_docs/engine/subsystems/animation_system.rst

     desc.looping = true
     -- Player the animation at twice the speed desc.play_speed = 2.0
-    -- Blend it out initially so we can blend it in later on desc.blend_weight = 0.0
+    -- Blend it out initially, so we can blend it in manually later on desc.blend_weight = 0.0

     -- Play the second animation